Afhrodite/Digital-Home-Library/README.md

 * **id:** which specifies the unique ID for each book as an `INTEGER`.
 This will be the `PRIMARY KEY`.
 * **title:** which specifies the title of the book as `TEXT`.
 * **author:** which specifies the author of the book as `TEXT`.
-* **status:** which specifies whether the books is read or unread as `TEXT`.
+* **status:** which specifies whether the book is read or unread as `TEXT`.
 A check will ensure that no other value is entered here other then read and unread.
 * **pages:** which specifies the page count of the book.

 All columns in the **books** table are required and hence they should have the `NOT NULL` constraint applied.
 For pages I wasn't sure if I should require it, but I think it's nice for people to look back on how many pages they have read.